 The Connecticut Agricultural Experiment Station offers tick testing to Connecticut's health departments and districts for engorged ticks that have been removed from people.
 If you or a family member finds an attached tick, after removal, you may bring the tick in a plastic bag or container to the health department.
 The health department will then review the required paperwork and send it to the Ag Station for definitive identification.
 You can also visit The Connecticut Agricultural Experiment Station website for more information on ticks and tick management and prevention.

 Starting July 1, 2021, an adopted person who is at least 18 years old, or the adopted person's adult child or grandchild may submit a request form to obtain a copy of their original birth certificate.

 The application can be found here: Request Form for Copy of Original Birth Certificate of Adopted Person

 If you are being married in Middletown within the next 65 days, we encourage you to use the Online Marriage Application.
 This is an application only - you will not actually receive your marriage license until both parties appear in our office sometime before the marriage date.

 Please call (860) 638-4963 or (860) 638-4964 to schedule an appointment.
 When you come to pick up your license, bring a current photo ID and cash or check for your payment.
 A license is $50 and a certified copy is $20.
 Applications for marriage licenses are processed Monday through Friday, 8:30 a.m. to 4 p.m. (please arrive no later than 4 p.m.).

 Senior Center Blood Pressure Screenings

-Every Thursday from 12:00 to 1:00 p.m. at the Middletown Senior Center.
+Every Thursday from 1:00 to 2:00 p.m. at the Middletown Senior Center.
 No appointment is necessary, No age or residency requirement, For more information call 860-638-4540.
-This is sponsored by the Middletown Health Department.
+Sponsored by the Middletown Health Department.